keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 1. Tokenize input text into integer sequences of token ids.
 2. Mask certain positions in our input to predict on.

-To tokenize, we can use a `keras_nlp.tokenizer.Tokenizer`—the KerasNLP building block for transforming text into sequences of integer token ids.
+To tokenize, we can use a `keras_nlp.tokenizers.Tokenizer` -- the KerasNLP building block for transforming text into sequences of integer token ids.

 In particular, we will use `keras_nlp.tokenizers.WordPieceTokenizer` which does